 Can I capture my Keynote presentations and what version can I use?

-Occasionally, recordings do not process correctly, and you may re-process them by going into your recording’s settings, navigate to the Manage section, and click Re-process.
+Occasionally, recordings do not process correctly, and you may re-process them by going into your recording’s Settings, navigate to the Manage section, scroll down to the Processing management section, and click Re-process.
 If this does not work, contact firstname.lastname@example.org.

 Is there a place on campus where I can make recordings?